Topological states in pyrochlore iridates: long-range anisotropy strongly competing with spin-orbit interaction: Introduction

+It is remarkable that the electronic bands of simple, non-interacting electron systems have intrinsic topological properties which have only recently been uncovered.\cite{TIs_Kane05,TIs_Bernevig06,TIs_Konig07} The presence of an insulating state of topological nature has been established in, for instance, a number of bismuth based materials,\cite{TIs_Hsieh08,Zhang09,Rasche13} where this state is driven by the strong spin-orbit interaction (SOI) of the rather delocalized bismuth $6p$ electrons.
+These materials can be classified as either strong or weak topological insulators (TI's).\cite{Moore07,TIs_Fu07,Roy09}

-{\it Introduction --} The discovery that in solids with weakly interacting electrons the spin-orbit interaction can induce insulating states of topological nature, prompts the intriguing question what kind of topological phases can develop in correlated electron systems, in which it is well-known that the Coulomb interactions between electrons can qualitatively change the character and properties of the electronic ground state~\cite{227_guo_2009,227Ir_pesin_2010,227Ir_savrasov_2011,227Ir_balents_2011,227Ir_witczak_2012,227Ir_baek_kim_10,227Ir_kargarian_11}.
-Intra and inter-orbital electron-electron interactions are very substantial in $3d$ transition metal compounds such as copper-oxides and become progressively weaker when going to heavier transition metal elements, i.e., $4d$ and $5d$ systems, as the $d$ orbitals become more and more extended.
-Yet the relativistic spin-orbit coupling (SOC), the root cause of a number of recently predicted topologically non-trivial electronic states, follows the opposite trend -- it increases progressively.
-In $5d$ transition metal compounds, such as iridates, the interesting situation arises that these interactions meet on the same energy scale.
-The way in which the ensuing competition plays out delicately depends on the electronic hopping amplitudes, electron-electron interaction strengths and, in particular, the local energy-level splittings of the Ir $5d$ electrons, which in principle allows the stabilization of novel electronic states of matter such as strong or weak topological Mott states, an axion insulator or a Weyl semi-metallic state ~\cite{227_guo_2009,227Ir_pesin_2010,227Ir_savrasov_2011,227Ir_balents_2011,227Ir_witczak_2012}.
+The observed richness of topological states already on the single-electron level prompts the intriguing question what kind of topological phases can develop in more strongly correlated, many-body electron systems.
+Correlation effects, in particular, intra and inter-orbital electron-electron interactions, are very substantial in $3d$ transition-metal compounds such as the copper oxides.
+However, they become progressively weaker when going to heavier transition-metal elements, i.e., $4d$ and $5d$ systems, as the $d$ orbitals become more and more extended.
+Yet the relativistic SOI, the root cause of a number of many topologically non-trivial electronic states, follows the opposite trend -- it increases progressively when going from $3d$ to $5d$ elements.
+In $5d$ transition-metal compounds like the iridates, the interesting situation arises that the SOI and Coulomb interactions meet on the same energy scale.
+The electronic structure of iridates therefore depends on a strong competition between the electronic hopping amplitudes, local energy-level splittings, electron-electron interaction strengths, and the SOI of the Ir $5d$ electrons.
+It is very interesting that the interplay of these ingredients in principle allows the stabilization of entirely novel electronic states such as strong or weak topological Mott states, an axion insulator or a Weyl semi-metallic state.\cite{227_guo_2009,227Ir_pesin_2010,227Ir_savrasov_2011,227Ir_balents_2011,227Ir_witczak_2012}